 Introduction to POP – The Pedagogy of Progress

-At the heart of all of the work we do as an alliance is a passion for learning and teaching ensuring that we are developing our pedagogy and practice to enable the best outcomes and life chances for all of the young people we teach.
+At the heart of all of the work we do as a Partnership is a passion for learning and teaching ensuring that we are developing our pedagogy and practice to enable the best outcomes and life chances for all of the young people we teach.

 At the onset of POP, we considered Dylan Wiliam’s research that “A bad curriculum well taught is invariably a better experience for students than a good curriculum badly taught: pedagogy trumps curriculum.
 Or more precisely, pedagogy is curriculum, because what matters is how things are taught, rather than what is taught.”